 - Traverse the string and find the frequency of all the distinct characters in the string and use an unordered_map to save the frequencies of these distinct characters.

-- Let the frequency of any distinct character be X then find out the distance between X and nearest prime number from the arrays arr1 and arr2.
+- Let the frequency of any distinct character be X then find out the distance between X and the nearest prime number from the arrays arr1 and arr2.

 - Choose the distance which is lesser between the two and add this distance to the number of operations.